 The examination of the shaft and the underground burial chamber brought to light the single most important find, that of the small painted statue of the kneeling figure of Nakht.
 The opening at the top of the shaft measures about 1.5 x 0.9 m (4.9 x 2.9 ft), having a depth of about 4.5 m (14.7 ft), narrowing slightly during its vertical descent.

-Subterranean Chambers (F)
+Subterranean Chambers (Plan No. F)

 The actual chambers are found to lie, as usual, on the west side of the shaft, 4.5 m (14.7 ft) down.
 They consists of two intersecting chambers rough in shape and with an extremely low, approximately 1 m (3.2 ft) in height ceiling.